#1-Reward for Tznius:

 seen from Rabbi Pesach Eliyahu Falk

-Modesty in Dress-The
+Modesty in Dress-The Principal Law

-plus parts of their arms and legs when in public or in the presence of individuals outside their immediate family.
-Under no
+or unmarried, must cover all parts of their main body (torso) plus parts of their arms and legs when in public or in the presence

-circumstances may even a small part of these areas be uncovered in the presence of men or boys.
-These areas naturally provoke
+of individuals outside their immediate family.
+Under no circumstances may even a small part of these areas be uncovered in

-attention and must therefore be covered by decree ofhalacha (Jewish law).
-There status as ervah (areas
+the presence of men or boys.
+These areas naturally provoke attention and must therefore be covered by decree ofhalacha (Jewish

-that must be covered) has been established by Chazal (our sages) and is not dependant on the local or prevailing
+law).
+There status as ervah (areas that must be covered) has been established by Chazal (our

-custom.
-Accordingly, even if most Jewish women would chas v'shalom(G-d forbid) not cover these areas properly,
+sages) and is not dependant on the local or prevailing custom.
+Accordingly, even if most Jewish women would chas

-the halacha (law) would still remain the same.
+v'shalom(G-d forbid) not cover these areas properly, the halacha (law) would still remain the same.

 The Tefach Measurement:

-Are there any allowances to keep
+Are there any allowances to keep any of the aforementioned

-any of the aforementioned parts uncovered?
+parts uncovered?

-Many people who have heard the term, Tefach b'isha ervah, have mistakenly concluded from
+have heard the term, Tefach b'isha ervah, have mistakenly concluded from it that it is permissible to leave

-it that it is permissible to leave less than a tefach (a measurement of 4" x 4"-10cm x 10cm)
+less than a tefach (a measurement of 4" x 4"-10cm x 10cm) of a forbidden area uncovered.
+This

-of a forbidden area uncovered.
-This is a serious mistake since the halacha (law) requires complete covering
+is a serious mistake since the halacha (law) requires complete covering of forbidden areas.
+The tefach

-of forbidden areas.
-The tefach measurement was given only in connection with the husband and very close family saying a bracha (blessing)
+measurement was given only in connection with the husband and very close family saying a bracha (blessing)

 when his wife is not fully covered, but there is no heter (allowance by law) whatsoever to leave a small